CodePushGo/website/src/content/blog/en/automatic-capacitor-ios-build-github-action-with-match.md

 **_If you have come this far, my congratulations, now you have a fully automated process for your iOS apps with Fastlane and GitHub Actions._**

 > Each time you send a new commit, a release will be built in Google Play console, beta channel.
-I will improve this blog with your feedbacks, if you have any question or suggestion, please let me know by email martin@capgo.app
+I will improve this blog with your feedbacks, if you have any question or suggestion, please let me know by email martin@codepushgo.com

 ### Build on your device